AstraZeneca/peptide-tools/pIChemiSt/README.md

 ## Contributions
 - Andrey I. Frolov (https://orcid.org/0000-0001-9801-3253)
 - Gian Marco Ghiandoni (https://orcid.org/0000-0002-2592-2939)
-- Jonas Boström - contributed function of splitting molecule by peptide bonds (https://orcid.org/0000-0002-9719-9137)
+- Jonas Boström - contributed the function of splitting molecules by peptide bonds (https://orcid.org/0000-0002-9719-9137)
-- Johan Ulander - contributed idea to do SMARTS pattern matching Smiles into Amino Acid single letter code (https://orcid.org/0009-0004-7655-2212)
+- Johan Ulander - contributed the idea to do SMARTS pattern matching Smiles into Amino Acid single letter code (https://orcid.org/0009-0004-7655-2212)

 ## For developers
 - The package can be installed from the wheel in the `dist/` folder.
 When a new version needs to be released, a new build must be created.
 That can be done by changing the version of the package inside `setup.py` then calling `python setup.py sdist` which will build the release.
 Do not use wheels since `bdist_wheel` does not include the required static files in the wheel distribution